jadhavsanket-07/HR-Helper-Employee-FAQ-Chatbot/README.md

-💬 HR-Helper: Employee FAQ Chatbot
+💬 HR Helper: Employee FAQ Chatbot

 Your 24/7 Smart HR Support Assistant

 HRHelper is an intelligent Slack chatbot built to automate employee interactions by answering frequently asked HR-related questions—like leave policies, benefits, working hours, and more.